-I spent last week at Collaborate 2012 in Las Vegas and it was really great experience in many ways.
+I spent last week at Collaborate 2012 in Las Vegas, and it was a really great experience in many ways.
 I am a MySQL DBA and have been working with MySQL for most of my career, so Collaborate didn’t seem like an obvious choice.
-It turned out that there are so many things that I can learn from Oracle professionals and the Oracle community, which can be applied in MySQL world as well.
-For me an indication of a good conference is when you come back inspired and full of ideas.
-I am inspired, tired and have some ideas, which means it was time well spent.
+It turned out that I had so much to learn from Oracle professionals and the Oracle community that could be applied in the MySQL world.
+For me, an indication of a good conference is when you come back inspired and full of ideas.
+I am inspired, tired, and full of ideas, which means it was time well spent.

 Collaborate is huge.
-I can only compare it to the MySQL Conference in Santa Clara, which is no where close in terms of its speakers/attendees count.
-Being so big has its own pros and cons.
-There is a great diversity in the sessions topics and there are about 250 sessions running each day, so you have to do your homework and decide which one you would like to attend.
+I can only compare it to the MySQL Conference in Santa Clara, which is no where close in terms of its speaker/attendee count.
+Such big conferences have their pros and cons.
+The about 250 sessions that run each day present a great diversity in topics, so you have to do your homework and decide which ones you would like to attend.
 Walking around the Convention Center and deciding which session you like doesn’t work here, because it will probably take you an hour to do so.
-There are many sessions but, obviously, there are many more attendees.
-I was told there were around 6k-7k this year.
-There are people from probably every possible industry out there (not too many web-startup folks, I noticed :) and it makes it a part of the fun — you can learn how people solve complex problems in the areas that you have never dealt with.
-On the other hand, you will probably not meet, let’s say, Monty (pick up analog from Oracle world) at the lobby bar, unless you are very lucky, or you know which one is his favorite.
+There are many sessions, but obviously, there are many more attendees.
+I was told around 6k-7k people attended this year.
+People from probably every possible industry were out there (not too many web-startup folks, I noticed :) ).
+And that’s part of what makes it fun — you can learn how people solve complex problems in the areas with which you are not familiar.
+On the other hand, you will probably not meet, let’s say, Monty (pick up analog from Oracle world) at the lobby bar, unless you are very lucky or know which one is his favorite.

 Day 0 is a Deep Dives day at Collaborate.
-Deep Dive is a long 3-4 hour session which explains one particular topic in great detail.
-I initially went to Deep Dive about IO tuning, which I though might be helpful in my day to day job as MySQL DBA, but it turned out to be too Oracle specific, so I left and went to Real World Performance session by Tom Kyte, Andrew Holdsworth and Graham Wood and that was the best session I ever attended.
-As it turned out later, these guys are kind of titans of Oracle Performance world, but their session was generic enough that I could relate many things to my own MySQL experience.
-I missed the first part of the this several hours long session, which was dedicate to Datawarehouse performance, but I really enjoyed the part about OLTP performance.
+Deep Dive is a long 3-4 hour session that explains one particular topic in great detail.
+I initially went to a Deep Dive about IO tuning, which I though might be helpful in my day-to-day job as a MySQL DBA, but it turned out to be too Oracle specific.
+I left and went to the Real World Performance session by Tom Kyte, Andrew Holdsworth, and Graham Wood.
+It was the best session I’d ever attended.
+As it turned out later, these guys are kind of titans of the Oracle Performance world, but their session was generic enough that I could relate many things to my own MySQL experience.
+I missed the first part of the several-hours-long session, which was dedicated to Datawarehouse performance, but I really enjoyed the part about OLTP performance.

-Over the next 3 days I learned about Oracle Exadata (surprisingly, there are some similarities with what the guys at Infobright do) and other Exa-machines, I got an idea of what R is (worth a closer look), how to measure seniority of a DBA in a proper way, what SCAN is and many other things.
-Unfortunately the MySQL Track was not very exiting.
-Most of the sessions were explaining MySQL basics to Oracle DBAs which makes sense if you take into account that they are the primary audience there.
+Over the next 3 days, I learned about Oracle Exadata (surprisingly, there are some similarities with what the guys at Infobright do) and other Exa-machines.
+I got an idea of what R is (worth a closer look), how to measure the seniority of a DBA in a proper way, what SCAN is, and many other things.
+Unfortunately, the MySQL Track was not very exiting.
+Most of the sessions were explaining MySQL basics to Oracle DBAs, which makes sense if you take into account that they are the primary audience there.

-It was an exiting week.
+This week was an exciting one.
 I had a lot of fun and met many amazing people.
 If you ask me if a MySQL DBA should go to Collaborate to learn something new about MySQL, I would probably say there is no reason to do so.
-But if you ask me if you should go to learn from experts in industry which is much more mature than MySQL and get some insights about how things are done in Oracle-world — it is definitely worth going.
+But if you ask me if you should go to learn from experts in an industry that is much more mature than MySQL and get some insights about how things are done in the Oracle world, I would say that it is definitely worth going.